-6 voters have preferences a ≻ b ≻ c,

-5 voters have preferences c ≻ a ≻ b,

-4 voters have preferences b ≻ c ≻ a,

-2 voters have preferences b ≻ a ≻ c.
+- 6 voters have preferences $a \succ b \succ c$ , - 5 voters have preferences $c \succ a \succ b$ , - 4 voters have preferences $b \succ c \succ a$ , - 2 voters have preferences $b \succ a \succ c$ .

-In the French system, a second stage would be run between a and b and a would be chosen obtaining 11 out of 17 votes.
+With the French system, a second stage would be run, between a and b and a would be chosen obtaining 11 out of 17 votes.
 Suppose that candidate a, in order to increase his lead over b and to lessen the likelihood of a defeat, decides to strengthen his electoral campaign against b.
-Suppose that the survey exactly revealed the preferences of the voters and that the campaign has the correct effect on the last two voters.
+Suppose that the survey did exactly reveal the preferences of the voters and that the campaign has the right effect on the last two voters.
 Hence we observe the following preferences.

-8 voters have preferences a ≻ b ≻ c,

-5 voters have preferences c ≻ a ≻ b,

-4 voters have preferences b ≻ c ≻ a.
+- 8 voters have preferences $a \succ b \succ c$ , 5 voters have preferences $c \succ a \succ b$ , - 4 voters have preferences $b \succ c \succ a$ .

 After the first stage, b is eliminated, due to the campaign of a.
 The second stage opposes a to c and c wins, obtaining 9 votes.
 Candidate a thought that his campaign would be beneficial.
 He was wrong.
-Such a method is called non-monotonic because an improvement of a candidate's position in some of the voter's preferences can lead to a deterioration of his position after the aggregation.
+Such a method is called non monotonic because an improvement of a candidate's position in some of the voter's preferences can lead to a deterioration of his position after the aggregation.
 It is clear with such a system that it is not always interesting or efficient to sincerely report one's preferences.
 You will note in the next example that some manipulations can be very simple.

-Example 19.6.
-Participation in the two-stage French system Let $\{a, b, c\}$ be the set of candidates for a 11 voters election.
+Example 6 (Participation in the two-stage French system) Let $\{a, b, c\}$ be the set of candidates for a 11 voters election.
 Suppose that

-4 voters have preferences $a \succ b \succ c$, 4 voters have preferences $c \succ b \succ a$, 3 voters have preferences $b \succ c \succ a$.
+4 voters have preferences $a \succ b \succ c$ , 4 voters have preferences $c \succ b \succ a$ , 3 voters have preferences $b \succ c \succ a$ .

-In the French system, a second stage should oppose a to c and c should win the election obtaining 7 out of 11 votes.
-Suppose that 2 of the first 4 voters (with preferences $a \succ b \succ c$) decide not to vote because c, the worst candidate according to them, is going to win anyway.
+Using the French system, a second stage should oppose a to c and c should win the election obtaining 7 out of 11 votes.
+Suppose that 2 of the first 4 voters (with preferences $a \succ b \succ c$ ) decide not to vote because c, the worst candidate according to them, is going to win anyway.
 What will happen?
-There will only be 9 voters.
+There will be only 9 voters.

-2 voters have preferences $a \succ b \succ c$, 4 voters have preferences $c \succ b \succ a$, 3 voters have preferences $b \succ c \succ a$.
+2 voters have preferences $a \succ b \succ c$ , 4 voters have preferences $c \succ b \succ a$ , 3 voters have preferences $b \succ c \succ a$ .

 Contrary to all expectations, candidate c will loose while b will win, obtaining 5 out of 9 votes.
 Our two lazy voters can be proud of their abstention since they prefer b to c.
-Clearly such a method does not encourage participation.
+Clearly such a method does not encourage participation. $\diamondsuit$

-Example 19.7.
-Separability in the two-stage French system
+Example 7 (Separability in the two-stage French system)